amyylin1/Drops_of_Jupyter/README.md

    - This PDF explains the meanings of the numerical values.
 - readme.txt (https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/Kevin_D_Week4/1_Raw_data/readme.txt)
    - It is important to read this text file for running the code.
+- The NHIS tracks the health status and health care access of Americans and has been doing so since 1957.
+Using this data which tackles national health objectives, they work to identify and bring more information to significant health problems. the data size we extracted from the NHIS contains about 30,000 rows (individuals) and 622 columns (variables). the variabls we are focussing on include demographics, health status, insurance and income.
 _________________________________________
 +++++ARE WE DONE HERE?
 ## Data Cleaning and Analysis